townmath/cisp400-reader/docs/_sources/sort/selection.rst.txt

 You may see that the selection sort makes the same number of comparisons as the bubble sort and is therefore also :math:`O(n^{2})`.
+Like the bubble sort, the selection sort makes no exchanges when the data is already sorted ascending.
+In other cases selection sort generally makes fewer exchanges than bubble sort when presented with the same data.
-However, due to the reduction in the number of exchanges, the selection sort typically executes faster in benchmark studies.
+Due to the smaller number of exchanges, the selection sort typically executes faster than bubble sort.

 **Self Check**